anoopk-0/DevOps/01-fundamentals/03-networking.md

 In networking, a "port" refers to a communication endpoint or a logical construct that identifies a specific process or service on a networked device.
 Here's a brief overview of what a port is and how it functions:

+These processes use ports to send or receive data over a network.
+For example, a web server runs on port 80 (HTTP) or 443 (HTTPS).
+Other examples include email servers (which might use ports 25, 465, or 587) and file transfer protocols.

 **Port:** In the context of networking, a port is a numeric identifier that distinguishes one endpoint of a communication from another on the same network device or across a network.
 It allows multiple processes to share the same IP address on the same device.

 Ports are numbered from 0 to 65535, with well-known ports reserved for specific protocols (e.g., port 80 for HTTP, port 443 for HTTPS).

 ```
                                 Computer or